September 3, 1921

 Write when you can.

-[3] Kate’s daughter, Jessie (Crawford) Eck
+[3] Her daughter, Jessie (Crawford) Eck

 [4] Rosehill Cemetery, where Kate’s husband, Hiram Crawford Jr., was buried.
 Hiram died in Chicago December 2, 1920